 Promoting mental wellbeing in teenagers

-Over time, our vision is to expand these opportunities to include younger teens, to provide a wider range of therapies and life-skills workshops, and to help set-up and mentor similar charities using the Green Hub Project for Teens model as a blueprint.
+Over time, our vision is to provide a wider range of therapies and life-skills workshops, to establish a series of GHub@ garden spaces in other locations, and to help set-up and mentor similar charities using the Green Hub Project for Teens model as a blueprint.